Residence Life Frequently Asked Questions

 A: Students should bring those items that will help them to feel at home, comfortable, and ready to learn.
 Students may want to make arrangements with their roommate to avoid duplications and to decide who will bring what.
-Here are some suggestions:
+Some suggestions include:

 - laundry and cleaning supplies;

 - small waste can;

 - toiletries and a small bucket to carry them in;